WolfheartTTV/Wolfhearts-Minecraft-Server/README.md

 # RPGSMP-Server
-A Beta package to join my RPG Multiplayer Server.
+A Full Release package to join my RPG Multiplayer Server.

 To join the server, you will first need Curseforge or the mod folder for the standard launcher.

+For CurseForge:
-Click "Create a Profile" at the top right, then click "Import"

-Choose "Kaijuros_RPG_SMP-Beta.zip" and then click "Open".
+Click "Create a Profile" at the top right, then click "Import" Choose "Kaijuros RPG.zip" and then click "Open".

-It will then download all mods, configs and options.
+It will then download the zip package to CurseForge.
 All mod keybinds have been removed in game to let players choose their own keybinds for each mod.
 Will progressively update modpack to be more challenging.
 Modpack will be updated inconsistantly, all client mods must be updated by client.

+For Standard Launcher:
+Install latest version of Forge 1.19.2 - https://files.minecraftforge.net/net/minecraftforge/forge/index_1.19.2.html
+Run as admin and install client, click done when prompt is available.
+Download the zip file and unzip for "mods" folder.
+Press Win+r, type "%appdata%", open ".minecraft" and paste the unzipped mods folder in the ".minecraft".
+Close everything and run the launcher running the profile "Forge 1.19.2".

 [Kaijuros RPG-1.19.2-43.3.9 (Full Release).zip](https://github.com/KaijuroYT/Kaijuros-Minecraft-Server/files/14924468/Kaijuros.RPG-1.19.2-43.3.9.Full.Release.zip)